 Brief history

 LRAPA, in consultation with DEQ and the U.S. Environmental Protection Agency, is responsible for ensuring that Lane County communities comply with federal air quality health standards, including enacting plans to restore healthy air quality in any area violating standards.
+LRAPA conducts air monitoring, permitting and compliance, inspection and enforcement, and regulates open burning and asbestos abatement throughout Lane County.
+It also has a woodstove advisory program, an open burning advisory and conducts special projects focused on air quality.
+The agency is funded from local dues from Lane County and the cities of Lane County, industrial and other permitting fees, and LRAPA coordinates with DEQ to obtain EPA funding and state general funds.

-The "State Implementation Plan is the State of Oregon Clean Air Act Implementation Plan as adopted by the Environmental Quality Commission under OAR 340-200-0040 and approved by EPA.
-EQC and DEQ have oversight authority to ensure LRAPA meets Clean Air Act requirements.
+The Environmental Quality Commission and DEQ have oversight authority to ensure LRAPA meets Clean Air Act requirements.
+The State Implementation Plan is the State of Oregon Clean Air Act Implementation Plan as adopted by EQC under OAR 340-200-0040 and approved by EPA.
 EQC approves and directs DEQ to submit all LRAPA rules to EPA as SIP Amendments.
 Though this is not the case here, an exception to this requirement allows the DEQ to approve any LRAPA rules that are verbatim restatements of rules that the EQC has already approved.

 Regulated parties